gklrajan/MikroBirdDrishti/README.md

 * The number of buffers, number of images per buffer, region of interest, acquisition frame rate and exposure time settings can be directly changed from within the program; highlighted in the begining (see somments w/ code).

-* The program also prints a realtime frame rate in fps, and frame number and camera time stamp of each image.
+* The program also prints a realtime camera frame rate and system acquisition frame rate in fps, along with number of each system acquired frame with its camera timestamp.

-* All parameters are stored in a csv file and saved to disk in the following order:
+* All parameters are stored in a csv file and saved to disk in the following order:  CameraTime, SystemTime, CameraFrameNumber, CameraFrameRate, AcquisitionFrameRate, ROIx X ROIy.

 * ^Images can be saved to disk.
 This uses EmguCV (openCv wrapper for c#).